 The Assemblé nationale adopted Bill 21, An Act Respecting Mainly the Implementation of Agreements on Labour between the Government of Quebec and the Mohawk Council of Kahnawake.
 This bill results from the Agreement on labour between the Mohawk Council of Kahnawake and le Gouvernement du Québec, which was approved by decree on July 24, 2014.

 This agreement, which involves areas covered by Act R-20, makes it possible for the community of Kahnawake:

 - To implement its own labour regime, which will have orientations and objectives similar to Québec’s

-- To create a labour bureau, the mandate of which will be to interact with Quebec institutions
+- To create a labour office, the mandate of which will be to interact with Québec institutions

-The Kahnawake labour bureau will be able, among other things:
+The Kahnawake Labor Office will be able, among other things:

 - To qualify Mohawk workers in Kahnawake for work on its territory, including work on the Mercier Bridge

 - To assume on its own all of the inspection responsibilities on the territory covered by the agreement, which includes the community of Kahnawake and all of the Mercier Bridge

 Competency certificates issued by the CCQ will be recognized by the Kahnawake Labor Office for work performed on these territories.